MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ### WithPrompt

-With Prompt is used to control the interactivity with the user by specifying a Prompt.
+<xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithPrompt(Microsoft.Identity.Client.Prompt)> is used to control the behavior of the interactive authentication prompt.

-The class defines the following constants:
+Inside the call, you can specify one of the possible <xref:Microsoft.Identity.Client.Prompt> values:

-- `SelectAccount`: will force the STS to present the account selection dialog containing accounts for which the user has a session.
-This is useful when applications developers want to let user choose among different identities.
+- `SelectAccount` - Will force the token service to present the account selection dialog containing accounts for which the user has a session.
+This is useful when applications developers want to let user choose among different identities available on the machine.
 This is done by sending `prompt=select_account` to the identity provider.
-This is the default, and it does of good job of providing the best possible experience based on the available information (account, presence of a session for the user, etc ...).
-You should not change it unless you have good reason to do it.
+This is the default configuration and provides the best possible experience based on the available information (e.g., account, presence of a session for the user).
+You should _generally_ not change this value.
-- `Consent`: enables the application developer to force the user be prompted for consent even if consent was granted before.
+- `Consent` - Enables the application developer to force the user be prompted for consent even if consent was previously granted.
 This is done by sending `prompt=consent` to the identity provider.
-This can be used in some security focused applications where the organization governance demands that the user is presented the consent dialog each time the application is used.
+This can be used in some security-focused applications where the organization governance demands that the user is presented the consent dialog each time the application is used.
-- `ForceLogin`: enables the application developer to have the user prompted for credentials by the service even if this would not be needed.
-This can be useful if Acquiring a token fails, to let the user re-sign-in.
+- `ForceLogin` - Enables the application developer to have the user prompted for credentials by the service even if this would not be needed.
+This can be useful if acquiring a token fails and the developer wants to let the user sign in again.
 This is done by sending `prompt=login` to the identity provider.
-Again, we've seen it used in some security focused applications where the organization governance demands that the user re-logs-in each time they access specific parts of an application.
+This is primarily used in some security focused applications where the organization governance demands that the user has to sign in each time they access specific parts of an application.
-- `Create` triggers a sign-up experience, which is used for External Identities, by sending `prompt=create` to the identity provider.
+- `Create` - Triggers a sign-up experience, which is used for External Identities, by sending `prompt=create` to the identity provider.
 This is available in MSAL.NET 4.29.0+.
 This prompt should not be sent for Azure AD B2C apps.
-For more information, see [Add a self-service sign-up user flow to an app](/azure/active-directory/external-identities/self-service-sign-up-user-flow).
+For more information, see [Add a self-service sign-up user flow to an app](/entra/external-id/self-service-sign-up-user-flow).
-- `Never` (for .NET 4.5 and WinRT only) will not prompt the user, but instead will try to use the cookie stored in the hidden embedded web view (See below: Web Views in MSAL.NET).
-This might fail, and in that case `AcquireTokenInteractive` will throw an exception to notify that a UI interaction is needed, and you'll need to use another `Prompt` parameter.
+- `Never` (for .NET 4.5 and WinRT only) - Will not prompt the user but instead will try to use the cookie stored in the hidden embedded web view.
+This might fail, and in that case <xref:Microsoft.Identity.Client.PublicClientApplication.AcquireTokenInteractive(System.Collections.Generic.IEnumerable{System.String})> will throw an exception to notify that a UI interaction is needed.
-- `NoPrompt`: Won't send any prompt to the identity provider.
-This is actually only useful in the case of B2C edit profile policies (See [B2C specifics](./social-identities.md)).
+- `NoPrompt` - Won't send any prompt to the identity provider.
+This is only useful in the case of Azure AD B2C edit profile policies (see [Using MSAL.NET to sign-in users with social identities](./social-identities.md)).

 ### WithUseEmbeddedWebView